 Writing and Photography Workshops

-Our 2015 culinary travel writing and photography tour didn’t leave us nearly enough time for the writing and photography workshops we’d planned.
-Things will be very different this year with plenty of time for both, however, workshops are optional.
-Some people are just coming for the food, and that’s perfectly fine.
+We appreciate that some people are just coming to do our Cambodia Culinary Travel Writing and Photography Retreat for the food, and that’s perfectly fine.
 If you’d like to skip the workshop time and use it for reading and relaxing, that’s great.
 Or if you’d like to use it to do your own writing and photography in private, which might want to share with the group on the final day (or not), that’s entirely up to you.

-If you are planning to join us for the workshops, here’s what to expect:
+If you are planning to join us for the Cambodia Culinary Travel Writing and Photography Retreat workshops, here’s what to expect:

 - we’ll kick off the retreat with a full day of punchy, bite-sized lessons and workshops on various aspects of writing and photography so you’re equipped with the skills you need and have established goals for the retreat.
 Experienced writers/photographers might want to skip these and we can discuss what you can do instead.